PISAresearch/pisa/12-watchtower-API.md

 ## FIXMES

-- Define a proper tower discovery
+- Define a proper tower discovery.
-- Define authentication mechanism (macaroons maybe?)
+- Define authentication mechanism (macaroons maybe?).
-- None of the message types have been defined (they have been left with ?)
+- None of the message types have been defined (they have been left with ?).
-- Define receipt serialization format
+- Define receipt serialization format.
 - `qos_type` can be defined by ranges, in the same way that error messages are.
-In that way a range of values can belong to a specific `qos`
+In that way a range of values can belong to a specific `qos`.
+- Define an optional way of doing batch appointments / appointments in bulk?
+That would break appointment unlinkability but would ease the data management for the tower.
+- The `customer_signature` could be optional if the client does not care that much about the worst case.
+Dicuss whether that makes sense.
-- Discuss whether to extend it with shachain
+- Discuss whether to extend it with shachain.

 ## Acknowledgments